-Climate and footprinting Framing the issue
+Climate and footprinting

 Understanding our impact is an essential part of reducing our carbon footprint, as it enables us to track performance against our targets.
 Carbon footprinting is a fundamental part of building a robust and science-based environmental strategy.